uchicago-econ-io/Health-Care-Markets/README.md

 ## 🌟 Why This Repo

 This repository is meant to make replication work in health care markets more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers studying health care markets
-- students working on health economics
-- instructors building replication-based coursework

 ---